Registrations opening in:

 ultra x 125 azores

-Ultra X 125 Azores takes place on the island of São Miguel, nicknamed “the Green Island”, one of nine volcanic islands based out in the mid-Atlantic that form the Azores archipelago.
+Ultra X’s Azores 125k ultra marathon takes place on the island of São Miguel, nicknamed “the Green Island”, one of nine volcanic islands based out in the mid-Atlantic that form the Azores archipelago.

-The race starts at 05:00 on Saturday morning and covers 83km of spectacular mountain trails.
+The race starts at 07:15 on Saturday morning and covers 73km of spectacular mountain trails.
+Transport to the start line is available from Ponta Delgada departing at 06:00.
 Before the starting gun fires, runners will deposit their race holdall which will be available when they reach camp that afternoon/evening.

-The final stage of the race is 42km and begins at 09:00.
-Runners will again deposit their race holdall, which will be available at the finish line where prize giving and celebrations will take place.
-All competitors are then transferred back to Ponta Delgada.
+The final stage of the race is 55km and starts at 08:00.
+Runners will again deposit their race holdall, which will be available at the finish line.
+Post-race celebrations will take place at Baia dos Anjos in the harbour with prize giving at 19:00.

 All finishers will receive a race medal.
 Different medal ribbons will be awarded based upon the finishing times outlined below.